Below are the beautiful souls that currently bless us with their presence at Dogtree Pines. Each one has a unique story.

 Sophia is her name because she is a beauty.
 We were told she was an elderly and aggressive German Shepherd.
 After her check up we disagree with that all!
 We think she is only about 7 (not 11-12) and in spite of a few growls through the fence once she made her way into the house she has gotten along well with the others.
 She does not seem to be sick at all and after a good brushing she is even prettier than when she arrived.
 She also knows how to play fetch, loves to go on walks, knows sit and shake (with either paw).
 Welcome beautiful Sophia, your picture does not do you justice.

 Sunny is a small, lab mix who came to us from Maricopa.
 Sunny was found along a roadside with another smaller dog, who was adopted.
 The two were picked up and dropped off at a high kill shelter.
 We needed to get her out of there and our great volunteers stepped up getting her moved over the weekend.
 These wonderful people made sure that Sunny was safe and that she was transported to where she belongs, Dogtree Pines.
 We only know she is around by looking down and seeing her standing as close as she can to our legs.
 We have never heard her bark.
 She is sweet and petite weighing in at about 25 pounds.
-Sunny is the perfect name for her as she is a volunteer favorite.
-Many seek her out, pick her up and just snuggle and pet her for hours.
-If a perfect dog was created it would be a clone of Sunny.
+Many seek her out, pick her up and just snuggle her for hours.
 She has a lipoma on her side but that does not get in her way of cuddles.
 Sunny sleeps next to my head in bed with her little nose crammed underneath my pillow.
 She just wants love - all the time.

 Est DOB 3.27.2013 | Rescued 4.27.2024